shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-one-to-many-and-many-to-one-mapping.md

 ```

-Note: Skip findByName(String name) method for the time being.
+Note: Skip **findByName(String name)** query method for the time being.
 It is a custom query method to find the entity records by name.

 6. Create a PersonController.java class in com.company.controller pacakage.